tsarn/pygon/README.md

  - All the files are stored locally and human-readable.
    So convenient!
 Especially for people who mainly use terminal apps.
    No need to copy and paste code into your browser.
  - It's pretty.
-Colors in the terminal are just so freaking sexy.
+Colors in the terminal are just so freaking cool.
  - It's open source.
- - More features coming (I've been working on only for three days when I wrote this README, give me a break)

 What I personally like about Polygon more